balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 ```
 **Note:** We can see the admin and test databases in the databases list:

-### 17.Now try to list down the collections in the database as we have created collections in test not in admin database:
+### 17.Now try to list down the collections in the database as we have created collections in test not in admin database.
 ```
 rs0:SECONDARY> use admin
 switched to db admin